MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte-to-o365.md

 1. To select a user row, on the left side of a row, select the respective checkbox.
 2. On the right and directly above the user rows, find **User Actions**, or right-click the user row for which you want to edit the destination path.
-3. A new side panel opens, enabling you to edit the Office 365 destination path.
+3. A new side panel opens, enabling you to edit the Microsoft 365 destination path.
 4. To select your parent destination path, double-click it.
 To complete your edit, select **Save**.

 ![edit destination user](media/edit-destination-user.png)